BushraYusufkhan/Project-Module/README.md

 extract_sequences_from_gff_folder(input_folder)
 ```
 I had two types of file formats Genbank and gff, after extracting the genes at this point, I highly recommend making changes to the heading of the fasta files.
 Add the organism name, keep the gene name, and ensure the abbreviations used for the genes in all the files are the same.
 Genbank files and gff files have used different abbreviations for some genes, which can cause problems.
 Now make a folder with all of the extracted gene files, I hope you have changed the headings.
-Now is the time to sort the genes into separate files.
+Now to sort the genes into separate files.
 Before that, I looked for the most common genes in all of the species and provided the list of those genes in the script below.
 I do face some issues with this script, it is not perfect, for nad4 it was adding the gene sequences of nad4l too, so I had to delete nad4l sequences from the nad4 file.
 Also for tRNA-alanine, it caused some problems, it was extracting all of the gene sequences into the tRNA-ala file, which is why I had to make a few changes to this script for tRNA-ala.
 So, after running this script make sure that all of the the genes are sorted correctly into their respective files.
 Provide your input and output folder.

 ```